-- c) the loss of all or part of a non-designated asset has been balanced against the significance of the asset and found to be reasonable and justified; and - d) the harm is the least possible and there is no less harmful viable option; and - e) it is demonstrated there is no other source of funding that might achieve the conservation benefits. - 5.
+- 1. All development must conserve and/or enhance heritage assets and their settings. - 2.
+All applications affecting designated and non-designated heritage assets must be supported by an Assessment of Significance.
+All applications affecting designated heritage assets must be submitted as detailed applications. - 3.
+The change of use, extension or alteration of heritage assets will be permitted only where: - a. for designated heritage assets, any harm is clearly outweighed by the development's public benefits; or - b. for non-designated heritage assets, any harm has been balanced against the significance of the asset and found to be reasonable and justified. - 4.
+The whole or partial loss of heritage assets will only be permitted in exceptional circumstances, where: - a. it is necessary for health and safety reasons; or - b. the loss of all or part of a designated asset is necessary to achieve substantial public benefits that outweigh the loss; or - c. the loss of all or part of a non-designated asset has been balanced against the significance of the asset and found to be reasonable and justified; and - d. the harm is the least possible and there is no less harmful viable option; and - e. it is demonstrated there is no other source of funding that might achieve the conservation benefits. - 5.
 Where substantial harm to or loss of a heritage asset is permitted the applicant will be required to undertake a detailed record of the asset. - 6.
 Where an application could affect existing or potential archaeological interests the application must be supported by a method statement detailing the assessment, evaluation or excavation works necessary to ensure its protection. - 7.
 Where there is evidence of deliberate neglect of or damage to a heritage asset (including demolition) its deteriorated state will be disregarded in decision making.

-Conservation of historic non-residential buildings in the open countryside
+2.7 Conservation of historic non-residential buildings in the open countryside